Songs from the Jemez

 To be considered for the retreat, please contact our facilitator, Kristina Jacobsen:

-Following acceptance into the workshop, all participants will be asked to sign an international waiver of liability form.
+Following acceptance into the workshop, all participants will be asked to sign an international waiver of liability form and a community agreement form.
 Any additional questions and queries are always welcome.

 Logistics: